 While there’s no doubt that demand for EVs is growing, the rate at which this demand grows is hindered by the upfront cost of EVs, charging technology, and availability of public, EV infrastructure.

 EVs aren’t a new technology – in fact, they’ve been around since the mid-19th century.
 Despite this, there are some disadvantages to electric vehicles that are inhibiting widespread adoption.

 As time goes on, the prices of electric vehicles are expected to fall.
-BNEF estimates that battery costs will decrease by two-thirds by 2030.
-Eventually, electric cars may be less expensive to manufacture than traditional gasoline-powered vehicles.
+Bloomberg New Energy Finance (BNEF) estimates that the average battery cost will drop to $101/kilowatt-hour (kWh) by 2030–the price point at which EVs should be able to retail for the same price (and at the same margin) as gasoline-powered vehicles.
+Eventually, electric cars may even be less expensive to manufacture than traditional gasoline-powered vehicles.

 Time to charge

 Another obstacle to widespread EV adoption is the amount of time it takes to charge these vehicles.
 If you pull into a gas station and are running on empty, you can fill up and be on your way in five minutes.
 With electric cars, it’s another story – if you’re looking for a full charge, it can take anywhere from 20 minutes to 10 hours to charge up.

 The amount of time it will take to recharge your EV depends not only on the vehicle and its battery but the type of charging station as well.
 Faster EV chargers, such as DC Fast Chargers or Tesla’s Superchargers, can energize a vehicle in 20 to 30 minutes.
 However, if you’re using a Level 2 charging station, it can take four to ten hours to fully charge your EV’s battery.

 Charging time isn’t a concern for many people who own electric cars, as you can simply charge an electric car at home on overnight.